-Thinset mortar is the cementitious product that affixes ceramic tile to floors, countertops, walls and other surfaces.
-Like concrete, mortar must cure in order to be an effective adhesive.
-Properly installed tile is durable, but if you do not allow the mortar to cure properly before grouting, it can crack or crumble, causing the tiles to also crack or become loose.
+Thinset mortar is the cement used to place ceramic tile to floors, countertops, walls and other surfaces.
+Like concrete, the mortar has to be cured in order to be an effective adhesive.
+If it's properly installed, the tile is durable, but if you do not allow the mortar to cure properly before grouting, it can crack or crumble, causing the tiles to also crack or become loose.

 Time Before Grouting

-Drying time varies with ambient air temperature, humidity and moisture content of the mortar when applied.
-In general, mortar must set at least 24 to 48 hours before grouting.
+Drying time varies depending on room temperature, humidity and how much moisture there is in the mortar when it's applied.
+Mortar must set at least 24 to 48 hours before grouting.

 Apply mortar when the ambient air temperature is between 50 and 100 degrees Fahrenheit.
-Ideally, temperatures should not exceed this range for at least 72 hours after application.
+Ideally the room temperature shouldn't exceed that range for at least 72 hours after application.
 The area should be well-ventilated but not exposed to high wind or heat.

 Even when mortar appears dry on the outside edges of the tile, it may not have fully cured beneath the tile surface.
 Allowing proper time for the mortar to cure before grouting will ensure your tiled surface will last for at least decades.